QPanda3

 Stability (pointer or reference) The insertion or deletion of elements may cause pointers or references to become invalid (such as ` std::) Vector will reallocate memory.
 Element insertion/deletion does not invalidate pointers or references to other elements.

-Overall, quantum programs require traversal and space allocation, so using sequential containers can improve overall system efficiency
+Overall, quantum programs require traversal and space allocation, so using sequential containers can improve overall system efficiency.

 • Enriched other member function interfaces